 |SWK 490 (6cr.) — Field Practice: Seminar I||SWK 491 (6 cr.) — Field Practice: Seminar II|

-Applications open in mid-December and close on February 15th.
+Applications open in early-December and close on February 15th.
 A link to the online application will be posted on the BSW Admissions page.
-After review, candidates will be notified on a decision by April 1st via email.
+After review, candidates that applied by the priority deadline will be notified of a decision by March 31st via email.
 Students who are accepted, will be so on a conditional basis dependent upon their completion of spring courses.
-Students will receive official acceptance in the summer preceding the fall start of the program.

 - Completion of online application by February 15th